borntofrappe/game-development/03 Match Three/Prep/Swap 1/README.md

 end
 ```

-This variable starts out with a value of `nil`, so to render the desired visual only when a tile has been chosen.
+The variable starts out with a value of `nil`, so to render the desired visual only when a tile has been chosen.

 ```lua
 function love.load()